-How to Safely Host Holiday Gatherings During COVID-19
+How to Safely Host Holiday Gatherings During COVID-19 and Flu Season

 The end of the year is always filled with family gatherings and festive parties to celebrate all that the season has to offer.
-Whether it’s Halloween, Thanksgiving, Christmas, New Year’s Eve or just a good-old family reunion, celebrations might look a little different this year.
+Whether it’s Christmas, New Year’s Eve or just a good-old family reunion, celebrations might look a little different this year.